HR-4635-119

 What it does

 This bill would officially rename the United States Postal Service facility at 890 East 152nd Street in Cleveland, Ohio, as the "Technical Sergeant Alma Gladys Minter Post Office Building."
-It would apply only to that single facility and would have no effect on postal operations, staffing, or funding.
+It would also require that any future references to this facility in official government documents, maps, regulations, and records use the new name.

 Who benefits